16 Mar

 5. Plant Native grasses

 6. Maintain your garden.
 Fertilize, cut grass and recycle grass, prune, compost remains.
+Some fertilizer companies recommend five fertilizations a year, yet many lawns can survive with only two.

 7. Use water without waste with these tricks: recirculating fountains, bird bath, dry creek bed, or water jars and urns.